 Fever, Chills, and a Cold are generally associated with a viral infection such as the common cold.
-But sometimes the cause is something else.
-A viral infection can bring on fever, chills, or cold without any other symptoms.
+But sometimes, the cause is something else.
+A viral infection can bring fever, chills, or cold without other symptoms.
 This is called “viral fever.”
-But if you have a fever, chills, and a cold, it could be caused by a serious condition like strep throat, kidney stones, or diabetes.
+But if you have a fever, chills, and a cold, it could be caused by a severe condition like strep throat, kidney stones, or diabetes.

 Chills, fever, and cold often come on suddenly.
 You might feel shaky or weak.
 You may feel nauseated.
 And your skin can become very dry and flaky.
-If you are uncharacteristically cold, you might wonder if the fever is a sign of some underlying problem.
+If you are uncharacteristically cold, you might wonder if the fever indicates some underlying problem.

-The fever, chills, and cold will usually clear up in a short time.
-But sometimes the fever doesn’t go away on its own – sometimes, it gets worse.
+The fever, chills, and cold will usually clear up quickly.
+But sometimes, the fever doesn’t go away on its own – sometimes, it worsens.
 This can happen because the virus is not healing the body.
-If you have a fever, chills, and a cold, see your doctor right away to make sure there is no underlying health problem causing the symptoms.
+If you have a fever, chills, and a cold, see your doctor immediately to ensure there is no underlying health problem causing the symptoms.

 There are many over-the-counter fever treatments for fever.
 But if the symptoms get worse or don’t go away, call your doctor.
 He or she may be able to prescribe stronger medicine.
 He or she will also be able to give you advice on what to do about limiting your exposure to the elements so that your fever isn’t caused by something you’re doing that irritates the throat, such as secondhand smoke.

 When you are sick with a fever, the best thing you can do is rest, hydrate yourself, and avoid stress.
 Some people say that getting some exercise is good for curing fever.
-It’s true that getting some exercise helps to improve your general health.
-But if your fever is caused by a cold or the flu, limiting your exercise to indoor activities will only make the symptoms worse.
-In some cases, if you are having a severe cold or fever, your doctor may advise you to stay home from work and avoid contact with anyone who may be ill with a cold or the flu.
+Getting some exercise indeed helps to improve your general health.
+But if your fever is caused by a cold or the flu, limiting your movement to indoor activities will only worsen the symptoms.
+In some cases, if you have a severe cold or fever, your doctor may advise you to stay home from work and avoid contact with anyone who may be ill with a cold or the flu.

 If your fever becomes severe, your doctor will likely prescribe medication.
 But make sure you know what medications your fever is responding to before you treat it with a prescription.
-A simple over-the-counter treatment for a fever of around 48 degrees Fahrenheit will usually be effective.
-But if your fever is higher than this or it just won’t go away on its own, you may need to see a doctor.
+A simple over-the-counter treatment for a fever of around 48 degrees Fahrenheit will usually be adequate.
+But if your fever is higher than this or it won’t disappear, you may need to see a doctor.
 A doctor will be able to prescribe a more effective treatment.